Jahmyr Gibbs: 2023

 In Gibbs' rookie season, he teamed up with fellow running back David Montgomery to create the tandem described as a "two-headed monster" by Lions head coach Dan Campbell.
-The duo was given the nicknames "Sonic" and "Knuckles", nicknamed after the characters from the Sonic the Hedgehog video game series.
-Gibbs, aka "Sonic" because of his speed, and Montgomery, tabbed as "Knuckles" for his strength.
+Gibbs and Montgomery were given the nicknames "Sonic" and "Knuckles" (after characters from the Sonic the Hedgehog media franchise), respectively, due to Gibbs' speed and Montgomery's strength.

 Gibbs made his NFL debut in the 2023 NFL Kickoff Game, where he made 7 rushes for 42 yards and 2 receptions for 18 more as the Lions defeated the Kansas City Chiefs 21–20.
 In Week 7, he scored his first career touchdown on a 21-yard run in a 38–6 loss to the Baltimore Ravens.
 The following week against the Las Vegas Raiders on Monday Night Football, he made 26 rushes for a season-high 152 yards and a touchdown, as well as five receptions for 37 yards, as the Lions won 26–14.
 In Week 10 against the Los Angeles Chargers, following the bye week, Gibbs recorded his first multi-touchdown game as he took 14 carries for 77 yards and two touchdowns on the ground, accompanied by three receptions for 35 yards in the air, in the 41–38 win.
 In Week 15 against the Denver Broncos, he had 11 carries for 100 yards with one rushing touchdown and one receiving touchdown (his only of the season) in the 42–17 win.

 He finished his rookie season with 182 carries for 945 yards and ten rushing touchdowns to go with 52 receptions for 316 yards and one receiving touchdown in 15 games and three starts.
 He was selected as a Pro Bowl Alternate for the 2023 Pro Bowl, and was named to the 2023 PFWA All-Rookie Team.
 He scored a rushing touchdown in all three of the Lions' postseason games.